tehoro/pdf-flipbook-viewer/README.md

 # PDF Flipbook Viewer

-A simple, elegant PDF flipbook viewer that renders PDFs with page-turning animations.
+A simple, elegant PDF flipbook viewer that renders a single PDF file with page-turning animations.

 ## Features